Assi Cohen: Biography

 In 2007 he participated in the entertainment television show "Mesudarim" (Channel 2) (מסודרים, meaning "settled [for life]" in Israeli slang), where four childhood friends sell their gaming startup company for USD$217 million, and have to deal with their newfound wealth.
 Chapter 9 of the show contained the first crossover in Israeli television, with the drama "BeTipul" (lit.
 "In Treatment"), which was later purchased by HBO; BeTipul's psychologist, played by Asi Dayan, is asked to analyze the group.
 The format of Mesudarim was purchased by Fox Entertainment Group and shown in the US as "Loaded".

 In 2009 he participated in a critically acclaimed television show "Hatufim" (Prisoners of War).
 The show went to be the most successful in Israel and soon after the original script of Gideon Raff was sold to Hollywood for remake which is known as "Homeland".

 In 2018 he had the lead role in the dystopian drama miniseries, Autonomies.

 Filmography

+Personal life

+Cohen is married to Lian and is the father of three daughters.
+They reside in Givatayim.